-Immediately obvious is that the pure 320°M/45NM position is south of the gating line thus SSR paints would unlikely be displayed in this position.
-The 320°/46NM position is right on the gating line so, may or may not have been displayed.
-North of the gating line are the 324°M positions that likely would have been displayed.
+Immediately obvious is that the pure $320^{\circ}M/45NM$ position is south of the gating line thus SSR paints would unlikely be displayed in this position.
+The $320^{\circ}/46NM$ position is right on the gating line so, may or may not have been displayed.
+North of the gating line are the $324^{\circ}M$ positions that likely would have been displayed.

 Figure 54: Gating line position and 320°M/45NM fix.
 Assuming reliance on SSR paints, it is unlikely VH-MDX was at the pure 320°M/45NM position considering this image.
 An angular position further north of 320°M and a range more than 45NM can be seen to be more probable.
-This supports various findings indicating the same (Image: Google Earth 2015, additions: Glenn Strkalj 2015).
+This supports various findings indicating the same.
+If the primary paints were gated in the same way, there would be no VH-MDX paints in the 320°/45NM position (Image: Google Earth 2015, Digital Globe 2015, Additions: Glenn Strkalj 2015).